-- Operate in accordance with the Statutes and values of IFSA; - Operate in accordance with the Statutes and values of their respective university; - Operate in accordance with the Statutes and values of similar institutions of internationally recognized tertiary level they are affiliated with - Have natural persons as members.
+- 1.1.1.
+Operate in accordance with the Statutes and values of IFSA; - 1.1.2.
+Operate in accordance with the Statutes and values of their respective university; - 1.1.3.
+Operate in accordance with the Statutes and values of similar institutions of the internationally recognized tertiary level they are affiliated with - 1.1.4.
+Have natural persons as members. - 1.1.5.
+Ordinary members must consist of only 1 university and is, instead, encouraged to join their respective national group after officializing their membership.